How often should athletes sprint to get faster? The answer may surprise you.

 3) Doing lifts to the point of muscular failure

-All of the things above are great in their own right.
+All the things above are great in their own right.
 But not when speed development is your top goal.
-Ultra heavy lifting, max effort jumping, and doing exercises to muscular failure all drain the CNS.
+Ultra-heavy lifting, max effort jumping, and exercises to failure all drain the CNS.

 Sunday: OFF